-in the South Pacific.
-Luxury and expensive destination, famous for it's aerial photos.
-Fortunately budget travelers have some opportunities.
-Small remoted islands (so-called motu
+is an atoll in the South Pacific (Cook Islands).
+This is an upscale destination, famous for it's aerial photo shots.
+Fortunately, budget travelers have some opportunities.
+Small remoted islets (so-called motu

 ) give the most beautiful landscapes

-with palm trees.
+with palms and great lagoon view.
 Beach and seabed: sand, coral chips.
 Find hotels in Aitutaki

 Expensive, but few budget accommodations are also available.
 Book in advance if you plan to visit Aitutaki in high season (June-August).
 Find hotels in Aitutaki

 If you are not interested in staying on Rarotonga